Dominique-Sakrisson/Super-simple-chrome-extension/readMe.md

 1. Select the directory for the extension

-1. Now the extension is loaded into your browser, you can enable it on web pages.
+    Now the extension is loaded into your browser, you can enable it on web pages.

-1. Navigate to a webpage, click the extensions icon (looks like a puzzle piece) and click the dark mode extension :)
+1. Navigate to a webpage, click the extensions icon (looks like a puzzle piece)

+    click the dark mode extension :)

 ### The purpose of this project is to create a chrome extension that can make any web page go dark mode.